cultureandempire/cultureandempire.github.io/cande.md

 The anti-Narratives emerge most powerfully from the pioneers in this collective de-programming exercise, the ice-breakers who, for diverse reasons, are prepared to go into incredibly hostile environments with nothing more than their self-faith to keep them going:

 * It all begins with the whistle blowers, particularly those who can leak substantive documentation rather than personal stories and hearsay.
-Chelsea née Bradley Manning and Eric Snowden are the two main figures here, heroes in a real sense.
+Chelsea née Bradley Manning and Edward Snowden are the two main figures here, heroes in a real sense.
 Other whistle blowers of note are Annie Machon, Gareth Williams,  Russel Tice, Jeffrey Sterling, Stephen Jin-Woo Kim, Jesselyn Radack, Thomas Drake, Daniel Ellsberg, and William Binney.

 * We then have the independent media who are willing to report these documents, at personal risk.
-There is Julian Assange, building wikileaks.org around Manning's leaks, and Glenn Greenwald and Laura Poitras, reporting in the Guardian on Eric Snowden's leaks.
+There is Julian Assange, building wikileaks.org around Manning's leaks, and Glenn Greenwald and Laura Poitras, reporting in the Guardian on Edward Snowden's leaks.
 Again, heroic figures who have changed the course of history.

 * We see academics like Dr Daniele Ganser, who know their history and are immune to this particular Narrative because they have seen so many like it.
 They look at events over the last twenty years and they see continuation of old patterns.